denitone/dap-mobile/README.md

 ## what is dap-mobile repo
 dap-mobile repo is an simple android project, with 2 page likes login & home page. and also this project already implement the docker for simple dev and testing the app.

-## Documentation
-Visit [Dockerize-android-project](https://github.com/dockerize-android-project) page, for see the all documentation
+- Visit [Dockerize-android-project](https://github.com/dockerize-android-project) page, for see the all documentation

 ## Snippet code for dockerize